coderefinery/2025-03-25-workshop/content/join.md

 - Agree where to meet
 - Agree how to follow the workshop
 - Maybe have some communications channel for your team
-- We send all registrantered participants information about the workshop
+- We send all registered participants information about the workshop
 - We don't need to know the details, but let us know if you have a team (for reporting purposes)

 These teams can consist of learners only, or they can have one or more people